Triton Management Service Deployment Guide

 it is recommended that initially the database be allocated 75% of the available resources, and the API server

 the other 25%.
-Below is a sample configuration which would do this on a node with 8 CPUs and 16Gi of memory.
+The following sample configuration can do the 75%/25% allocation on a node with 8 CPUs and 16Gi of memory:

 resources: apiServer: cpu: 2 memory: 4Gi database: cpu: 6 memory: 12Gi

-Note that creation of Kubernetes secrets requires sufficient cluster privileges, and therefore might, if you lack sufficient privileges, require a cluster administrator to create them on your behalf.
+Creation of Kubernetes secrets requires sufficient cluster privileges.
+If you lack sufficient privileges, have a cluster administrator to create them on your behalf.

 Container Pull Secrets

-TMS Helm chart will include any secrets listed under
+TMS Helm chart includes any secrets listed under

 values.yaml#images.secrets.
 The default